mongodb-developer/genai-devday-notebooks/README.md

 * [The A to Z of Building AI Agents](https://docs.google.com/presentation/d/e/2PACX-1vRMH-7DLejrxrEgrReZTy4p9sKzN35uTaiDRZ8JAM9xtyLFz-utjJzk97FG8mGI96VEuLPnLZWzq10Q/pub)

 **NOTE:** If you're running the workshops on your own, you will need to provide your own API keys for the hands-on labs.
-Refer to the lab setup guide (linked in the slides) for instructions on how to obtain these.
+Refer to the [lab setup guide](https://mongodb-developer.github.io/ai-lab-setup/docs/setup-pre-reqs#expired-passkey-or-dont-have-a-passkey) for instructions on how to obtain these.